 - Poor idling and performance, surging, etc.

 Unfortunately fuel injectors run $300+ per injector….which equates to nearly $2k per set without install.
-When fuel injectors fail, they fail one at a time.
-Because of this, it’s not uncommon for people to replace only the bad fuel injectors.
-While this might make sense if you have one fail really early on a new set, we don’t usually recommend it for older engines.
+When fuel injectors fail, they fail one at a time but we usually recommend replacing all of them.

 Your two options are: replacing the injectors with an OEM set, or running upgraded performance injectors.
 If you’re trying to make more power, get an upgraded set.
 Otherwise, OEM is fine and will be a bit cheaper than upgraded injectors.

 3. Exhaust Manifold Problems

 Unlike it’s competition, Cummins uses a inline engine, meaning all 6-cylinders are in one line.
 With 6-cylinders and 5.9-liters of capacity, the engine block is very long.
 And therefore, the exhaust manifold is also very long as there is one manifold connecting all cylinders.

 The engine block is made of cast iron.
 Cast iron is very rigid and inflexible, which causes the block to actually expand as the engine heats up.
 While the block will only expand by a fraction of an inch, the constant expansion and contraction causes a lot of stress on the exhaust manifold.
 As a result, the manifold (also made of cast iron) can crack.